Having the right people, in the right place, at the right time. This is the challenge faced by all professional services organizations (PSO).

 - Culture Fit:

-Hiring candidates that don’t fit your team culture just to fulfil demand can frustrate proven employees, slow down work, set back morale and increase overhead.
+Hiring candidates that don’t fit your team culture just to fulfill demand can frustrate proven employees, slow down work, set back morale and increase overhead.

 Be aware of your recruitment lead times.
 Can you hire the right people in time to meet customer timelines?
 You don’t want to over-promise.